hxvy0/HarmanQ30/README.md

 - Purple is HarmanQ30

 ### A little note
 I have the Q30 (upgraded) model, and while I think it's almost identical to the regular Q30, there might be some minor differences.

-One thing to keep in mind when using the equalizer is that...
+I dont recommend using AAC codec.
+Worse sound quality and higher power consumption.